riot-ci/RIOT/tests/pkg_utensor/README.md

 `utensor-cli` tool from a model trained with TensorFlow.

-Here are the steps required to train a new model and update the C++ files in the `models` external module within the application from scratch:
+Here are the steps required to train a new model and update the C++ files in the `models` external module within the application:

 1. Install Python3 dependencies
     ```
     pip3 install --user utensor_cgen graphviz
     pip3 install --user tensorflow -U
     ```
+  Note that utensor_cgen is only compatible with tensorflow 1 for the moment.

 2. Clone the utensor-mnist-demo repository: it contains the Python script used to train the MLP model on the MNIST dataset.